One of our favorite ways to give your veggies a fun makeover is turning them into vegetable noodles with a nifty spiralizer.

 This was another category that was tough for us to narrow down to just a few recipes, so check the whole list of our favorite spiralized sweet potato recipes.

 How to Spiralize Potatoes

 The process for spiralizing regular potatoes is not much different from how you would handle sweet potatoes.
-Just follow the same tips from our prior post on spiralized sweet potato recipes.
+Just follow the same tips from our prior post above.

 If you love Hasselback potatoes or potato chips, then you’ve gotta try this super easy recipe.
 The recipe itself is for basic salted chips, but feel free to add your own blend of seasonings to create flavored chips. (via Taste of Home)